 Revenue-Based Lines

-Draws are repaid as a percentage of monthly revenue rather than fixed payments.
-Ideal for businesses with strong recurring revenue but lumpy cash flow.
+Draws are repaid as a percentage of monthly revenue.
+Ideal for businesses with recurring revenue.
 Lenders: Pipe, Arc, Clearco.
-Best for: SaaS, subscription businesses, ecommerce with consistent repeat revenue.

 Asset-Based Lines (ABL)